umaan1982/route-finder/README.md

 - Roundtrip planning with customizable overnight stays
 - Clean UI with tabular results display
 - Filters for duration, price, and number of changes
+- Cache results and displays it if already searched before.

+## 🔧 Improvements

+ - A bit more research on the Internal DB API to check for rate limits, and how many results can be queried.
+ - As it is an internal API, right now we are bound to client-side rendering.
+ - Add Earlier Connections, and Later Connections functionality to make more UI friendly.
+ - Move the localStorage caching to another caching mechanism to reduce page memory.

 ## 🛠 Tech Stack